josefkarasek/docker101/README.md

 # Docker 101 - DevConf.cz 2016
-At the workshop all attendees will be given a USB stick with Fedora Live image, that will contain all necessary binaries, so no preparation for the workshop required.
-That said, having Docker installed localy will be beneficial for your own experiments once the workshop ends.
+All attendees at the workshop will be given USB drive with pre-installed VirtualBox virtual machine image.
+But if you are running Linux on your notebook, installing docker via distribution packages is recommended.
 ## Installation
 This tutorial guides you through installation of Docker.
 However, it does not second the official documentation.
 If you happen to miss some information, you'll most likely find it [there](http://docs.docker.com/).
 ### Linux Users
 Docker runs on recent Linux machines natively, so you only need to install Docker package and start docker daemon.
 A good practice is to install package from your distro repository, just search for Docker package.
 Example installation for Fedora:
 ```
-# sudo dnf install docker
+sudo dnf install docker
 ```
 Start docker engine:
 ```
-$ sudo systemctl start docker
+sudo systemctl start docker
 ```
 At last create a docker group and add your user to that group, so you don't have to type sudo every time you use docker client.
 ```
-$ sudo groupadd docker
+sudo groupadd docker
-$ sudo gpasswd -a $(whoami) docker
+sudo gpasswd -a $(whoami) docker
 ```
 If you wonder why this is necessary Dan Walsh has written an [article](http://www.projectatomic.io/blog/2015/08/why-we-dont-let-non-root-users-run-docker-in-centos-fedora-or-rhel/), where he goes deep into the security settings of Fedora and RHEL.
 #### Ubuntu